 A veritable army of veteran GearLab testers has added expertise to our testing and findings.
 Trish Matheny and Myrha Colt are the masterminds behind our women's hiking shoe review.
 Trish is well-versed across gear and sports and is an accomplished rock climber, trail runner, and splitboarder.
 Myrha is a lifelong adventure travel professional whose enthusiasm for trails has carried her through mountains worldwide, from the Himalayas to the Andes and New Zealand to Patagonia.
 With some input from other team members and trail runners, these ladies offer a discerning eye for the best hiking footwear.

 Ryan Huetter and Ben Applebaum-Bauch are the brains behind our men's hiking shoe review.
 A full-time IFMGA Certified Mountain Guide, Ryan spends over 200 days a year hiking as an outdoor professional.
-When not guiding, he is often still wearing hiking boots while on his way to the crag.
+When not guiding, he often wears hiking boots on his way to the crag.
 Ben is an avid distance hiker and has completed thru-hikes of numerous iconic American trails like the PCT, Superior Hiking Trail, Long Trail, and more.
 He has guided many backpacking, cycling, and canoeing trips around New England and Canada, covering thousands of miles of trail and bagging countless peaks in his lifetime.
 Because a remote trailhead is often the starting point of many adventures, we also draw input from our bevy of outdoor experts, which includes trail runners, climbers, backpackers, and world travelers.

 Over the years, we've tested hundreds of pairs of hiking and trail running shoes for men and women.